HewlettPackard/codar-ce/README.md

 This repo contains **scripts** to stand up **HPE Codar Community Edition (HPE Codar CE) on Docker containers**.

-HPE Codar CE contains components such as **Core Codar** running in a JBoss container, **HPE Operation Orchestration Community Edition (HP OO CE) Central Server** running on a Tomcat server and Codar, HP OO and IDM **databases** created using PostgreSQL Server.
+HPE Codar CE contains components such as **Core Codar** running in a JBoss container, **HPE Operation Orchestration Community Edition (HPE OO CE) Central Server** running on a Tomcat server and HPE Codar and IDM **databases** created using PostgreSQL Server.

 All these **three components** will be made available on **three Docker containers** and yet connected to each other to form a single portal service.